In this recipe

 Instructions

-• Zest one lemon—only the yellow part.
-Avoid the white pith, as it tastes bitter.
-Then, juice half the lemon to get about 25 g of lemon juice.
+- Zest one lemon.
+Only zest the yellow part.
+Avoid the white pith, because it tastes bitter.
+Then juice the lemon.
+Grate the cheese finely.

-• Cook the pasta and make the sauce at the same time.
-Add the pasta to boiling water, and at the same time, heat a pan over medium heat to start the sauce.
+- Cook the pasta and sauce at the same time.
+Add the pasta to boiling water.
+At the same time, heat a pan over medium heat to start the sauce.
+If your stove has numbered settings, use 5 out of 9.

-• While the pasta cooks, melt 50 g of butter in a pan over medium heat (we use setting 5 out of 9).
-Stir constantly until fully melted.
-Don’t let it fry!
+- While the pasta cooks, melt butter in a pan over medium heat.
+Stir all the time until the butter melts completely.
+Don’t let it fry.

-• Once the butter melts, add the lemon zest and stir for 1–2 minutes.
+- Once the butter melts, add the lemon zest and stir for 1 to 2 minutes.

-• Add ¼ tsp salt and ¼ tsp chili flakes.
+- Add salt and chili flakes.
 Mix well.
+Add a little less than half of the pasta water first.
 If the pasta isn’t ready yet, take the pan off the heat for a moment.

-• Drain the pasta, but don’t rinse it.
+- Drain the pasta, but don’t rinse it.
 Add the pasta to the sauce.
-Pour in 25 g of lemon juice and stir.
+Pour in the lemon juice and stir.

-• Sprinkle 30 g of cheese over the pasta.
-Add 30 g of pasta water and stir until the sauce is smooth.
+- Sprinkle cheese over the pasta.
+Now add the rest of the pasta water and stir until the sauce is smooth.

-• If your lemon butter cream pasta sauce isn’t silky enough, add more pasta water.
-Serve and enjoy!
+- If your lemon butter cream pasta sauce is not silky enough, add more pasta water.
+Serve and enjoy.

 Video